Hepatitis C virus (HCV), a spherical, enveloped, positive-strand RNA virus.

 Transmission of HCV is bloodborne and most often involves exposure to contaminated needles or syringes or receipt of blood or blood products that have not been screened for HCV.
 Although infrequent, HCV can be transmitted through other procedures that involve blood exposure, such as tattooing, during sexual contact, or perinatally from mother to child.

-Globally, an estimated 170 million people are living with HCV infection (chronically infected), and almost 500,000 were estimated to have died from HCV-related liver disease in 2010.
-Although the quality of epidemiologic data varies widely across countries and regions, the most recent global estimates indicate that the prevalence of HCV infection is <2% in many developed countries, including the United States (Map 3-05).
-The prevalence is higher (≥2%) in several countries in Latin America, Eastern Europe and the former Soviet Union, and certain countries in Africa, the Middle East, and South Asia; the prevalence is reported to be highest (approximately 10%) in Egypt.
-The most frequent mode of transmission in the United States and most developed countries is through sharing drug-injection equipment.
-In countries where HCV is more common (≥2% prevalence), the predominant mode of transmission is from unsafe injections and other health care exposures where infection control practices are poor.
+Globally, an estimated 130–150 million people are living with HCV infection (chronically infected), and more than 700,000 were estimated to have died from HCV-related liver disease in 2013.
+Although the quality of epidemiologic data varies widely across countries and regions, the most recent global estimates indicate that the prevalence of HCV infection is <1.5% in many developed countries, including the United States (Map 3-05).
+The prevalence is higher (≥1.5%) in several countries in Latin America, Eastern Europe and the former Soviet Union, and certain countries in Africa, the Middle East, and Asia; the prevalence is reported to be highest (approximately 10%) in Egypt.
+The most frequent current mode of transmission in the United States and most developed countries is through sharing drug-injection equipment.
+In countries where HCV is more common (≥1.5% prevalence), the predominant mode of transmission is from unsafe injections and other health care exposures where infection control practices are poor.
 Travelers’ risk for contracting HCV infection is generally low, but they should exercise caution, as the following activities can result in blood exposure:

 Receiving blood transfusions that have not been screened for HCV